-(h) Project Expenditure
+(g) Project Expenditure

-Project expenditure represents capital expenditure funded by the Queensland Government and project work undertaken by the Company on behalf of South Bank Corporation and Department of Communities, Housing and Digital Economy.
-At the end of the finanical year, the value of costs incurred for any capital works project that has not reached a final completion point are included in project expenditure.
+Project expenditure represents capital expenditure funded by the Queensland Government and project work undertaken by the Company on behalf of South Bank Corporation and the Department of Community, Housing and Digital Economy.
+The value of costs incurred for any capital works project that has not reached a final completion point are transferred to project expenditure.

-(i) Parklands maintenance and landscaping expenses
+(h) Parklands maintenance and landscaping expenses